 This is particularly pertinent if you are contracted by utility companies, for example.

 When you are instructed to replace underground utilities which are 10 feet deep, then you are likely digging a trench in a public place that is swarming with people.
-Having a trench cover allows you to proceed with your job without constantly trying to prevent people from walking into the trench.
+Having one of our CoverSafe systems allows you to proceed with your job without constantly trying to prevent people from walking into the trench.

 Train your staff to follow standard safety procedures